-31. When is an LEA permitted to drop CEP?
+33. When is an LEA permitted to drop CEP?

-An LEA may decide not to elect the CEP or to stop utilizing the CEP at any time as long as the State is notified by June 30th of the current school year.
-Since the new percentage of identified students must be established before April 1st of the prior year, LEAs will have time to decide if continuing the CEP will be advantageous for the next year.
-LEAs electing to stop the CEP must be prepared to return to standard application and counting and claiming procedures.
+An LEA may decide not to elect CEP or to stop utilizing CEP at any time.
+Since the new percentage of identified students must be established before April 1st of the prior year, LEAs will have time prior to the next school year to decide if continuing CEP will be advantageous.
+LEAs electing to stop CEP must notify their State agencies and return to standard application and counting and claiming procedures.

-32. \\\For SY 2014-15, the CEP election deadline has been extended to August 31.
+34. For SY 2014-15, the CEP election deadline has been extended to August 31.
 Since many schools have school years that begin before August 31st, should the cutoff date be earlier to reflect the variability in school start times?

 No, State agencies may not impose earlier deadlines to accommodate varied school start dates.
-Even though some schools do start earlier, State agencies are required to accept applications from LEAs interested in electing CEP until August 31, 2014, and are further encouraged to accept applications after that date.
+Even though some schools do start earlier, State agencies were required to accept applications from LEAs interested in electing CEP until August 31, 2014, and are further encouraged to accept applications after that date.

-33. \\\Can a school elect to stop CEP in the middle of the school year?
+35. Can a school elect to stop CEP in the middle of the school year?